 Is It Compatible with Mac?

 Unfortunately, the program is for Windows only.
 According to tech specifics provided on MAGIX’s official website, it requires Windows 7, 8 or 10 (64-bit) to run.
-For MacOS users, you may be interested in Filmora or Final Cut Pro.
+For macOS users, you may be interested in Filmora or Final Cut Pro.

 MAGIX Movie Edit Pro vs. Plus vs. Premium

-Getting Started with MAGIX Movie Edit Pro
+A Detailed Review of MAGIX Movie Edit Pro

 Please note that the version I tried and tested is the Premium version and the screenshots as shown in this review are from that version.
 If you’re using the Basic or Plus version, it might look different.
 Also, I call MAGIX Movie Edit Pro “MMEP” below for simplicity.